apeltzer/EAGER-GUI/README.md

 Issues: <https://github.com/apeltzer/EAGER-GUI/issues>

-Tools that we contributed ourselves are all (same as the EAGER Pipeline) available under a GPLv3 licence on GitHub:
+Tools that we contributed ourselves are all (same as the EAGER Pipeline) available under a GPLv3 license on GitHub:

 - [EAGER-CLI](https://github.com/apeltzer/EAGER-CLI)
 - [EAGER-GUI](https://github.com/apeltzer/EAGER-GUI)